 The work of the men of goodwill is an educational one.
 They hold and advocate no miraculous solution of world problems but they know that a spirit of goodwill, particularly if trained and implemented by knowledge, can produce an atmosphere and an attitude which will make the solving of problems possible.
 When men of goodwill meet, no matter what their political party, nation or religion, there is no problem which they cannot eventually solve and solve to the satisfaction of the various parties involved.
 It is the production of this atmosphere and the evocation of this attitude which is the principal work of the men of goodwill and not the presentation of some cut and dried solution.
 This spirit of goodwill can be present even where there is fundamental disagreement between parties.
 But this is seldom the case today.
-There is, for instance, no goodwill in the atmosphere and the attitude surrounding the activities of the Zionist party at this time; it is feeding hate and is a definite destructive separative force, as their publications prove.
-There is a real spirit of goodwill controlling quite a few of the discussions of the United Nations Organization on quite difficult and touchy points, and this is becoming increasingly apparent at this time.
+There is a real spirit of goodwill controlling quite a few of the discussions of the United Nations organization on quite difficult and touchy points, and this is becoming increasingly apparent.

 There is absolutely no reason to believe that the growth of goodwill in the world need be a slow and gradual affair.
-The reverse can be the case if the men and women who today feel within themselves a genuine goodwill and who are free from prejudice will seek each other out and [page 185] work together to spread goodwill.
+The reverse can be the case if the men and women who today feel within themselves a genuine [Page 120] goodwill and who are free from prejudice will seek each other out and work together to spread goodwill.
 A prejudiced person, a religious fanatic, or a staunch nationalist have a hard task in developing true goodwill within themselves.
 They can accomplish it if they care enough for their fellowman, and seek to leave him free, but they will have to seek for the dark area in their own minds where a wall of separativeness exists and tear it down.
 They will have to develop (with deliberation) true goodwill (not tolerance) towards the object of their prejudice, towards the man of an alien religion and towards the nation or race to which they feel antagonistic or upon which they look down.
 A prejudice is a first brick in a separating wall.

-Goodwill is far more widespread throughout the world than people think; it simply needs discovering, educating and being set to work.
+Goodwill is far more widespread throughout the world than people think; it simply needs to be discovered, educated and set to work.
 It must not be exploited, however, by groups working for their own ends, no matter how honestly, correctly or sincerely.
 It would, if that was done, be diverted into a partisan effort.
 The men of goodwill stand midway between opposing groups where such exist, in order to create a condition in which discussion and compromise can become happily possible.
-They tread constantly the “noble middle path” of the Buddha which runs between the pairs of opposites, straight to the very heart of God; they tread the “narrow way” of love of which Christ spoke, and they indicate they are treading it by an expression of the only aspect of love which humanity can at present understand: Goodwill.
+They tread constantly the "noble middle path" of the Buddha which runs between the pairs of opposites, straight to the very heart of God; they tread the "narrow way" of love of which Christ spoke, and they indicate they are treading it by an expression of the only aspect of love which humanity can at present understand: Goodwill.